 #26: Use sand to get rid of dirt

 If you forget the biodegradable soap at home, you can use sand to get rid of dirt in your pots and pans.
-Just pour a handful of sand to things you need to clean and start scrubbing the sand over the dirt.
+Just pour a handful of sand into things you need to clean and start scrubbing the sand over the dirt.
 After that, wash it again with water.